jwestrob/GOOSOS/README.md

 - If you don't want to write seqs and only want a hits table (-no_seqs) : Saves time if you're trying to calibrate your e-value threshold.

+- Wanna align your sequences?
+Just put `-align` in your arguments.
+If you'd like to use the more accurate parameters for MAFFT, which I recommend, add `-align -accurate`.
+This will take longer, and doesn't scale particularly well with datasets of increasing size, but if you're doing phylogenomic analysis post-alignment, I highly recommend it.

 This list will be updated iteratively as I put more stuff in here.

 # What are the dependencies?